RoboLab-Assistant/RoboLab-Assistant.github.io/README.md

 # capstone-project
 1.Create a New Workspace Folder and a src Directory

-2.Copy the first two packages(without models) into src
+2.Copy the packages(without models) into src

 3.Build the New Workspace